joinpursuit/Pursuit-Core-iOS/units/unit03/lesson-02-dsa-queue/README.md

 }
 ```

+**Excersie: Write a function that prints out all elements in a Queue**

 ## Implementation - Two Stacks

 A Queue is an Abstract Data Type.
 As such, we can chose to have any any data structure  underlying our queue.
 We saw implementations with both an Array and a Linked List above.